strifinopoulos/strifinopoulos.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - 'Beyond the Standard Model: flavour, naturaleness, dark matter.'
+  - 'Beyond the Standard Model: flavour, naturalness, dark matter.'
   - 'Beyond the ΛCDM: primordial black holes, modified galaxy formation.'
   - 'Phenomenology at/with: future colliders, nuclear facilities, cosmological probes.'
   - 'Fusion of Quantum Information-theoretic concepts with High-Energy Physics.'